 In the Arabian sea off the coast of Pakistan a fleet of Soviet trawlers have been operating for at least the past four months.

-In the Arabian sea off the coast of Pakistan a fleet of Soviet trawlers have been operating for at least the past four months.
+Background: In the Arabian sea off the coast of Pakistan a fleet of Soviet trawlers have been operating for at least the past four months.
 These ships operate just outside the Pakistan territorial limits, and Pakistan claims their operations are damaging their local fishing industry, and the country's exports.

 The Pakistan Government estimates that the Soviet trawlers have cut into local catches by as much as 80 percent, and cost the country 80 million rupees (3.1 million pounds) in depleted fish resources in the area.